databricks/terraform-provider-databricks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] Feature Short Description'
+title: "[FEATURE] Feature Short Description"
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---